Remember the times when you thought your competitors are your enemy?

 There’s a silver lining in there, and that’s targeting (and stealing) competitors’ followers on Instagram and Facebook.
 If you want to grow hack your email list there’s no better way than going after competitors’ followers.
 And, to be honest there’s really no reason why you shouldn’t reach out and try to convert them into your leads and customers.

-While there’s no option on the platform that allows you to target Facebook Ads to fans of a competitor’s page, there are a couple of great workarounds.
+And while there’s no option on the platform that allows you to target Facebook Ads to fans of a competitor’s page, there are a couple of great workarounds.

 Facebook Custom Audiences With Emails From Competitors Followers